Anti-mosque campaigning in India: Quwwat-ul-Islam Mosque

 A 2020 case filed on behalf of Hindu god Vishnu sought reinstatement of Hindu and Jain idols inside the Quwwat-ul-Islam Mosque.
 It also alleged that 27 Hindu and Jain temples had been destroyed for the construction of the mosque.
 The suit was later dismissed by a civil judge in 2021.

 Shamsi Jama Masjid

 Shamsi Jama Masjid is a mosque in Badaun, Uttar Pradesh, originally built in the year 1223 by Iltutmish.
 In July 2022, a lawsuit was filed that alleged that Mosque was an "illegal structure" constructed on the site of a Shiva temple, the lawsuit also demanded the ownership of land and right to pray there.
 It was filed on behalf of a local farmer with the backing of Hindu nationalist right wing organisation Akhil Bharat Hindu Mahasabha.

 Sanjauli Mosque

-On 5 September 2024, Hindu right-wing groups organized a large protest at Chaura Maidan near the Vidhan Sabha in Shimla, Himachal Pradesh, calling for the demolition of Sanjauli Mosque located in Sanjauli.
+On 5 September 2024, Hindu right-wing groups organized a large protest at Chaura Maidan near the Himachal Pradesh Vidhan Sabha in Shimla, Himachal Pradesh, calling for the demolition of Sanjauli Mosque located in Sanjauli.